Rockefeller Capital Management: Company history

 In October 2017, Rockefeller Financial Services, the parent company of Rockefeller & Co., announced the imminent creation of Rockefeller Capital Management, and the appointment of former Wall Street executive Greg Fleming as its founding CEO.
 The new firm resulted from the acquisition by Viking Global Investors of a majority stake in Rockefeller & Co., a wealth-management multi-family office and registered investment adviser firm set up by the Rockefeller family in 1979.
 The original firm was established by John D. Rockefeller in 1882 as the first full-service single family office in the United States, according to Deloitte, and according to the Financial Times, as "one of the world's first family offices dedicated to investing [personal] wealth."
-Rockefeller & Co changed its business name to Rockefeller Financial in 2010.
+Rockefeller & Co. changed its business name to Rockefeller Financial in 2010.

 Rockefeller Capital Management began operations in March 2018.
 Fleming began aggressively recruiting staff from the major Wall Street full-service brokerage firms.
 He also made acquisitions, and opened branch offices in cities across the United States, with locations in 14 states by 2021.
 In 2022 the firm had over 40 offices in the United States and an office in London.
 As of 2022, the firm was responsible for over $90 billion in client assets across its three business divisions – Rockefeller Global Family Office, Rockefeller Asset Management and Rockefeller Global Investment Banking.

 In the fall of 2019, the firm acquired Financial Clarity, a multi-family office wealth-management firm in Silicon Valley.
 In early 2021, it acquired Whitnell & Co., a similar firm in the Chicago area, from Associated Banc-Corp.
 In 2022, the firm acquired the wealth management business Spearhead Capital, a financial services firm based in Florida.

 In April 2023, the firm received a $622 million investment from the Canadian investment manager IGM Financial, a subsidiary of Power Corporation of Canada, which is controlled by the Desmarais family, who have long-standing relationships with the company and the Rockefeller family.
-In January 2025, the firm's assets under management were reported as $151 billion.
+In January 2025, the firm's assets under management were reported as $151 billion, then as $191 billion that October.